 Traffic on the surrounding main roads initially increased by between 3% - 11%, but the number of vehicles in ‘filtered’ roads went down by 90% on some residential streets and 56% on average.
 This equated to around 10,000 fewer vehicles every day across the area and a 16% traffic reduction.
 And, over time, traffic levels have fallen back to previous levels on main roads.
 This ‘traffic evaporation’ effect has been seen in similar traffic reduction schemes across the world.

-At COP26 in Glasgow last month, Living Streets heard about international examples of equitable street infrastructure at their event ‘Women leaders across the globe transforming street design’ with speakers from the UK, Brazil, Canada, Kenya and Spain.
+At COP26 in Glasgow in 2021, Living Streets heard about international examples of equitable street infrastructure at their event ‘Women leaders across the globe transforming street design’ with speakers from the UK, Brazil, Canada, Kenya and Spain.

 Anabel Gulias, Deputy Mayor of Pontevedra in Spain, spoke about how the city has benefited from more inclusive streets since the decision was taken to give public space back to people.
 Measures included preventing cars from crossing the city to reduce congestion; closing city centre car parks; extending the car-free zone and introducing traffic calming measures.
 Since the changes, the number of people killed or seriously injured in traffic collisions has reduced significantly with there being no traffic deaths since 2009; CO2 emissions are down 61%; and 70% of journeys are now made on foot.
 Since cars were banned in 1999, 12,000 people have moved into the city centre.